Get involved

 These small groups work with us to design and produce specific content or resources.

-The first of these, the Mātaiaho Reference Group, ensures that the refreshed NZC is te Tiriti-honouring and inclusive and that it values the identities, languages and cultures of all ākonga.
-It works together with content writers to ensure coherence across the entire curriculum.
+The first of these, the Mātaiaho Reference Group, ensures that the refreshed NZC gives practical effect to Te Tiriti o Waitangi, is inclusive, and values the identities, languages and cultures of all students.
+It works together with content writers to provide coherence across the curriculum.

-The second of these is our Local Curriculum Focus Group.
-We're refreshing the NZC School Curriculum Design and Review section to guide schools and kura to honour Te Tiriti o Waitangi and be inclusive in the design and review of their local curriculum, giving effect to the national curriculum in ways that respond to the needs, interests and aspirations of ākonga and whānau.
+The second of these is the Local Curriculum Focus Group, which is refreshing the NZC School Curriculum Design and Review section to guide schools and kura to give practical effect to Te Tiriti o Waitangi and be inclusive in the design and review of their local curriculum, giving effect to the national curriculum in ways that respond to the needs, interests and aspirations of students and whānau.

 We invited key principals’ leadership organisations to nominate experienced principals to contribute to this work.
 The group consists of 12 school leaders and educators who are acknowledged for their leadership of local curriculum that actively honours Te Tiriti o Waitangi and is inclusive of all learners.
 The local curriculum focus group is facilitated by Therese Ford and Graeme Aitken.